Sperm Protein Meets Its Match

 Since then, many scientists have studied how sperm traverse this challenging obstruction to reach the egg’s plasma membrane.
 Yet how sperm then form a final adhesion complex at the egg’s plasma membrane so fertilization can occur was unknown until now, comments Pablo E. Visconti, who studies signal transduction during fertilization at the University of Massachusetts, Amherst.

-Meanwhile, the work could lead to a simple genetic screen that could help guide fertility treatment, Wright says.
-For example, if a couple has a version of Izumo1 or Juno incapable of forming the binding complex, then in vitro fertilization (IVF) will fail.
-That's because the procedure still requires that a sperm bind and fertilize an egg even though this meeting is orchestrated in a lab dish.
-In this case the couple could skip expensive IVF protocols and instead try intracytoplasmic sperm injection, a procedure in which a sperm is directly injected into an egg, Wright says.
+Meanwhile, the work could lead to a simple genetic screen that could help in guiding fertility treatment, Wright says.
+For example, if a couple has a version of Izumo1 or Juno incapable of forming the binding complex, then in vitro fertilization (IVF) simply won’t be successful because a sperm must still bind and fertilize an egg even though this meeting is orchestrated in a lab dish.
+In this case the couple could skip expensive IVF protocols and instead try intracytoplasmic sperm injection, a procedure in which sperm is directly injected into an egg, Wright says.

 In the course of their work, Wright’s team also discovered the mechanism by which eggs avoid fertilization by multiple sperm.
 They found that shortly after a sperm has traversed the egg’s plasma membrane, Juno receptors “are shed from the plasma membrane in vesicles,” Visconti says.
 “This explains why no other newly arriving sperm can bind Juno receptors and enter the cell.”